lj020326/pipeline-automation-lib/vars/ansible.md

 ansible-playbook --extra-vars '{"boolparam":false,"choiceparam":"choice1","stringparam":"defaultValue"}' [...]
 ```

-:exclamation: Pleaes note that all parameters are injected.
+:exclamation: Please note that all parameters are injected.
 If you want to decide which parameters are added as extra params use the `ANSIBLE_EXTRA_VARS` configuration option.

 #### Extra parameters